ryanzhouuu/suki/docs/design.md

-# Anime Tracker Full-Stack App Design
+# Suki — Full-Stack App Design

 Date: 2026-05-31
 Status: Draft

 ## 1. Executive Summary

-This document designs a full-stack web application for tracking anime, building a watchlist, ranking watched anime through Beli-style pairwise comparisons, and discovering friends' lists and rankings through public profiles.
+This document designs **Suki**, a full-stack web application for tracking anime, building a watchlist, ranking finished franchises through Beli-style pairwise comparisons, and discovering other users' lists and rankings through public profiles.

 The recommended MVP stack is Next.js App Router, TypeScript, Tailwind CSS, Supabase Postgres/Auth/Storage/Realtime, and AniList GraphQL for anime metadata.
 This stack optimizes for a fast MVP while preserving a relational data model that can support rankings, friendships, and future recommendations.

 The core product bet is that anime tracking should feel lighter than a spreadsheet and more social than a private checklist.
 Users should be able to add an anime in seconds, keep watching progress up to date, and gradually build a trusted personal ranking through small comparison prompts instead of maintaining a large manual ordered list.

+Tracking is per **anime** (season, movie, OVA).
+Rankings are per **series** (franchise): multiple completed entries in the same franchise count as one rankable title.

 ## 2. Goals